doctrine/DoctrineMongoDBBundle/docs/config.rst

             </doctrine_mongodb:config>
         </container>

-You can also use a service as custom type by providing the service id.
-It's necessary to disable the shared type registry by setting ``share_type_registry`` to ``false`` in this case.
+You can register custom types by adding the tag ``doctrine_mongodb.odm.field_type`` to services with the following parameters:
+ - ``type`` is the name of the type.
+Must be unique.
+ - ``object_manager`` (optional) name of the document manager where the type will be registered.
+If not set, the type will be registered in all document managers.

 .. configuration-block::